Employee Spotlight – Clinical Director Pennsylvania

 What stood out to me at Footprints to Recovery is that it is not a “cookie cutter” facility.
-Our staff takes the time and effort to meet the clients needs by tailoring their wants to a specific program.
+Our staff takes the time and effort to meet the patients needs by tailoring their wants to a specific program.
 For example, we can take a more holistic approach to provide them with better coping mechanisms other than strictly medicinal; such as: yoga, acupuncture and chiropractic services.

 What gets you out of bed in the morning?

 What gets me out of bed in the morning is knowing that I can help people surpass their addiction and help them understand the importance of recovery.
-Each day I have a chance to impact a client’s life in a way that is going to help them become a better version of themselves.
+Each day I have a chance to impact a patient’s life in a way that is going to help them become a better version of themselves.

 What does a typical day look like for you and what are you currently working on?